Ryde Town Council plays an active part in all local planning issues.

 It is probably the area of the Council’s role that is best known to the community and which can be of the most importance.
 Ryde Town Council comments on all Planning Applications made within the parish and facilitates discussion with the Isle of Wight Council on matters of local concern.

-To view Planning Applications made to the Isle of Wight Council click here and select ‘Ryde’ from the list under Option 2 to show the applications.
+To view Planning Applications made to the Isle of Wight Council Click Here and select from the appropriate list to view the application.

 You can email our Planning Clerk on firstname.lastname@example.org

 Ryde Town Council Planning Committee have a new email address which will accept emails from the public regarding planning matters.
 This emails address is for the exclusive use of Ryde residents who wish to share information and / or expertise to assist the Town Council with their response, and local policy with regard to the IW Council’s Regeneration Strategy and the Island Planning Strategy for Ryde.
 You can email the Planning Committee on email@example.com

 Please click here to view the agendas and papers for the next meeting, as well as previous agendas and minutes of the committee.
 The Planning Committee meet on a Tuesday evening, every three weeks at the Town Council Chambers, 10 Lind Street.
 Members of the public are welcome to attend or you can contact the Planning Clerk prior to a meeting if you have any queries.